 Persimmon Frequently Asked Questions:

-Below, we answer some questions you may have about persimmons.
-If we did not answer your question, feel free to leave your question in the comment section below or email us at email@example.com
+Below, I answer some questions you may have about persimmons.
+If I do not answer your question, feel free to leave your question in the comment section below or email me at [email protected].

 When Are Persimmons Ripe?